LoanLink/coding-challenges/web-challenge.md

 # 🍪 Loanlink Web Engineering Challenge

 ## Overview
 Grandma wants to store all of her family recipes, but keeps losing her old recipe book.
-We're going to bring grandma into the digital age and build her a web app where she can keep her recipes on the web.
+We're brinding grandma into the digital age by building her a web app where she can keep her recipes on the web!